LauJensen/clojureql/README.md

 type.

-ClojureQL provides little to no assistance in creating specialized query strings, so that compatability with the database backend is left to the users.
+ClojureQL provides little to no assistance in creating specialized query strings, so that compatability with the database backend is left to the user.

 This project is still in the pre-alpha design phase, input is welcomed!